sigbla/sigbla-app/docs/content/tables.md

 the original table, but is not put on the registry.
 If you give it a new name, with `clone(table, "new name")`, it will be placed on the registry.

 The original table remains as is, unchanged.
+It's also possible to obtain the original table from the clone through the `table.source` property.
+This will be `null` if the table isn't a clone.

 ``` kotlin
 val table1 = Table["MyTable"]